 With the cooperative efforts of Cody Regional Health and Billings Clinic

-a Viral Screening Unit has been created to help screen more patients.
+a Viral Screening Unit was created to help screen more patients.
+The Viral

-The Viral Screening Unit will help screen more patients in a streamlined
+Screening Unit will help screen more patients in a streamlined way.
+With

-way.
-With the help of Billings Clinic Providers, this will be staffed
+the help of Billings Clinic Providers, this will be staffed from 12:00pm

-will first receive a 16 viral screening panel, to rule out common viral
+receive a 16 viral screening panel, to rule out common viral infections

-infections such as RSV and Influenza A and B. If deemed appropriate by
+such as RSV and Influenza A and B. If deemed appropriate by the provider

-the provider a COVID-19 screening may be sent for testing.
-Results of
+a COVID-19 screening may be sent for testing.
+Results of the viral panel,

-Infection Prevention Specialist, within the time frame set by the Wyoming
+within the time frame set by the Wyoming Department Health.

 CRH again advises everyone to practice the four ways to minimize the spread